justinblough/Atom-AngularJS-Boilerplate-Snippets/README.md

 **Console**
 ```
-apm install angularjs-template-snippets
+apm install angularjs-boilerplate-snippets
 ```
 **Atom Editor**
-Go to Atom > Preferences... then search for "AngularJS Template Snippets" in the Packages tab.
+Go to Atom > Preferences... then search for "AngularJS Boilerplate Snippets" in the Packages tab.

 ## Snippets